-Ms. Hutnik is a frequent speaker on national television news regarding legal privacy and technology related developments, including appearances on Fox Business News and Al Jazeera America.
-She is a past chair of the ABA’s Privacy and Information Security Committee (Section of Antitrust Law), the co-chair of the Section’s 2011 Consumer Protection Conference, and was the editor-in-chief of the ABA’s Data Security Handbook, a practical guide for data security legal practitioners.
+Ms. Hutnik is a frequent speaker on national television news regarding legal privacy and technology-related developments, including appearances on Fox Business News and Al Jazeera America.
+She is a past chair of the ABA’s privacy and information security committee (section of antitrust law), the co-chair of the section’s 2011 Consumer Protection Conference, and served as editor-in-chief of the ABA’s Data Security Handbook, a practical guide for data security legal practitioners.

-Prior to joining Kelley Drye, Ms. Hutnik was a federal clerk for the Honorable Joseph R. Goodwin, United States District Judge, Southern District of West Virginia.
+Prior to joining the firm, Ms. Hutnik was a federal clerk for the Honorable Joseph R. Goodwin, United States District Judge, Southern District of West Virginia.

-Assisting clients in proactive efforts designed to prevent data breaches, and legal compliance and public relations efforts upon discovering a potential data breach.
+Assisting clients in proactive efforts designed to prevent data breaches, as well as regarding legal compliance and public relations efforts upon discovering a potential data breach.

-Advising clients regarding compliance with other aspects of privacy, information security, and marketing laws and best practices.
-Such counseling ranges from advice on marketing programs, privacy and data security safeguard programs, “privacy by design” efforts in developing software, apps, and platforms, mobile payment compliance, and mitigating third party liability exposure (whether from affiliates, franchisees, independent dealers, or service providers).
+Advising clients regarding compliance with other aspects of privacy, information security and marketing laws and best practices.
+Advice ranges from counsel pertaining to marketing programs, privacy and data security safeguard programs; to “privacy by design” efforts in developing software, apps and platforms; to mobile payment compliance; to mitigating third-party liability exposure (whether from affiliates, franchisees, independent dealers or service providers).